 ‘You can’t be serious?’

-‘Three great loves, said I, you forget Devlin, only Devlin makes it worthwhile for all of us.’
+‘Three great loves, said I, you forget Dara, only Dara makes it worthwhile for all of us.’

-‘I agree of course but I can’t help it, look at him, he’s beautiful, he’s crazy about her.
+‘I know but I can’t help it, look at him, he’s beautiful, he’s crazy about her.
 I envy her escape.’

 A pained look passed over her face.
-‘I don’t know,’ she said wistfully.
-‘Strength I suppose, she’s been through the fires but, she’s still strong.’
+‘I don’t know,’ she said.
+‘Strength I suppose.
+She’s been through the fires but she’s still strong.’

 ‘Yes, yes, I know,’ I muttered, kicking over a basket.
 ‘Stronger than our mother was, stronger than we are.
-How often were we told that growing up?’
+How often did we hear that growing up?’

 ‘You’re worried about the quest?
 Of what will become of us weaklings without her?’